 In honor of Black History Month, the Office of Population Health and the Myrlie Evers-Williams Institute for the Elimination of Health Disparities will celebrate the current contributions made by African Americans in improving health disparities.
 The theme, Black History in the Making, highlights individuals at the local, state, national and international level who have demonstrated a commitment to improving the lives of African Americans.
-Our international honoree was selected for his commitment to research and teaching in the area of global health.

 The Office of Population Health (OPH) at the University of Mississippi Medical Center (UMMC) was established to accelerate the development, implementation and evaluation of evidence-based strategies to advance the health and health care of populations served by UMMC Hospitals and Clinics as well as residents of the state of Mississippi.
 We seek to fulfill this goal by working across the three main missions of the Medical Center to: